WALV-FM

-WALV-FM (95.3 MHz, "ESPN Chattanooga") is a sports formatted radio station licensed to Ooltewah, Tennessee, United States, and serves the Chattanooga area.
-The station is currently owned by J. L. Brewer Broadcasting of Cleveland, LLC. and airs programming from ESPN Radio.
+WALV-FM (95.3 MHz) is a non-commercial, listener-supported radio station licensed to Ooltewah, Tennessee, and serving the Chattanooga metropolitan area.
+The station is owned by Radio Training Network based in Port Richey, Florida, and airs programming from RTN's "The Joy FM" Christian adult contemporary network.
+The station seeks donations on the air and on its website.